 Welcome to the People Property Place podcast.
-Today we're joined by Jess Pilz, head of sustainable investing private markets at Sierra Capital.
+Today we're joined by Jess Piltz, Head of Sustainable Investing Private Markets at Sierra Capital.
 Sierra Real Estate is wholly owned by Sierra Capital Corporation, a leading independent global asset management firm with more than 121 USD 121 billion USD of assets under management as of the 31st of March 2023.
-Jess is responsible for leading Sierra Capital's global sustainable investing strategy across private markets, alongside and working closely with asset class specialists in each strategy to ensure a consistent, purpose led and proactive approach to ESG considerations.
+Just as responsible for leading Sierra Capital's global sustainable investing strategy across private markets, alongside and working closely with asset class specialists in each strategy to ensure a consistent, purpose led and proactive approach to ESG considerations.